homebysix/wp-plugin-counter/README.md

 - Ability to include multiple recipients.
 - Better first run behavior.
 - Does not detect CHANGED plugins; only detects ADDED or REMOVED plugins.
+- Detects and fails with error if default email/SMS settings are present.